NASA-PDS/registry/docker/README.md

 * Update the properties such as `rmq.host`, `rmq.user` and `rmq.password` to match with your deployment environment.
 * Make sure to specify the exact IP address of the host machine (E.g.: `192.168.0.1`), when configuring the `rmq.host`.

-#### 5. Check and update (if necessary) the following environment variables related with the Big Data Crawler Server.
+#### 5. Check and update (if necessary) the following environment variables related with the Big Data Crawler Server in the `.env` file.

 | Environment Variable          | Description |